7targets/7targets-docs/_posts/2021-07-26-how-to-assign-jobadder-contacts-to-your-7targets-ai-assistant.md

 ## Step-2

 Select the correct "Assign to `<Assistant>` in 7Targets" value from the popup and click on "Save".
-Pick the right assistant from the list, as that Assistant's default schedule will be used for emails.
-(Schedule is nothing but a sequence of emails that is to be sent to a certain client segment).
+Pick the right assistant from the list, as that Assistant's default sequence will be used for emails.

 ![image](../../images/jobadder-select-assistant.jpg)